Lyneham Primary School

 At Lyneham Primary, we believe that Forest School has much to offer all learners in their physical and emotional development, acquisition of skills and knowledge, and experience of our natural environment.
 It provides opportunities to develop interpersonal skills such as cooperation and empathy, personal characteristics like creativity, confidence and independence, and life skills including risk-taking, resilience and responsibility.
 Forest School sessions also enable children to acquire and practice fine and gross motor skills.
 The forest school setting is an ideal location to nurture relationships between individuals in an environment other than the classroom.

-We are fortunate to have the use of Cowleaze Copse, also known locally as ‘Bluebell Wood’.
-The well-established, mixed deciduous woodland – with some mature trees around 230 years old - provides children with a myriad of opportunities and experiences which may be beyond their usual activities.
 This can help to address the increasing disconnect between children (and adults!) and their natural environment.
-In addition, over the last two years the school has invested in developing its own ‘Wild Area’, complete with a roundhouse.
+Over the last few years, the school has invested in developing its own ‘Wild Area’, complete with a roundhouse.
 Coupled with the wider school grounds, these facilities provide a range of environments and habitats to explore and learn about.
-All children across the school have 1 term of weekly sessions either in the wild area or at Cowleaze Copse.
+All children across the school have 1 term of weekly sessions in the wild area.

 It is a provision that benefits all pupils but is frequently named as ‘a best bit of school’ or ‘my favourite place’ by pupils on the SEN register.
 It gives all children another environment in which to succeed beyond the classroom.